Data Breaches and You: Protecting Your Business in 2018 and Beyond

 - Use a PCI compliance vendor program to complete PCI compliance attestation such as Heartland’s Merchant Protection Program.

-- Leverage secure products such as Heartland Secure P2PE devices to minimize data.
+- Leverage secure products such as Heartland Secure’s point-to-point encryption technology to minimize data.

 - Educate and empower employees to identify issues first.